-(3) TRA is managed by the state in which the participant received the layoff.
-When the affected participant relocates to another state, TRA is managed by the original state.
+(2) Montana is the agent state when assisting a participant certified for the Trade Act in another state and relocates to another state, TRA is managed by the original state.
 For example, a participant who attends TAA training may be case-managed for TRA by one state and case-managed for TAA by another state.